rodrigoandresd/holbertonschool-validation/module4_task2/README.md

 of each one.

 test: Tests API using go test
-lint: Lints all the go files using golangci-lint
 unit-tests: Runs implemented unit test using go test
 integration-tests: Runs integration test using go test
 package: Generates a zip archive to deployment